TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/Frontend.rst

 The ImageViewHelper
 -------------------

-If you have the uid of a file Reference, you can use it directly in the :php:`\TYPO3\CMS\Fluid\ViewHelpers\ImageViewHelper`:
+If you have the uid of a file reference, you can use it directly in the :php:`\TYPO3\CMS\Fluid\ViewHelpers\ImageViewHelper`:

 .. code-block:: html